turboapps/docs/src/server/administration/domain.md

 The Turbo Server farm must be running in Azure with an Azure SQL Database connection.
 Adding Azure application servers to a on-premises Turbo Server installation is not supported.

-For more information on setting up an Azure Turbo Server farm, see the Turbo Server AMI setup docs: [/docs/server/setup-and-deployment/deploying-to-azure#hub-and-portal-role-deployment](/server/setup-and-deployment/deploying-to-azure.html#hub-and-portal-role-deployment).
+For more information on setting up an Azure Turbo Server farm, see the [Turbo Server AMI setup docs](/server/setup-and-deployment/deploying-to-azure.html#hub-and-portal-role-deployment).

 ### Azure Setup Guide